DanielGresak/research_practicum/documentation.md

 This will run all tests in the testing folder and give the results within the console.
 This will be run locally for now.
 I will look into running it through the Docker container.

 ## Virtual Machine

-1. To connect to the virtual machine with VS code, we first need to download the private key and store it in /Users/\<username>/.ssh
+### Connecting VS-Code to the VM using SSH

-(You can show hidden directories by typing Command + Shift + . )
+1. To connect to the virtual machine with VS code, we first need to download the private key "vm-team-16-tt.key" and store it in /Users/\<username>/.ssh (For Mac users: show hidden directories by pressing Command + Shift + . )

-2. Open VS code and download the extension 'Remote Development'.
+2. Open VS code and install the extension 'Remote Development'.
 3. Press the green icon at the very bottom left of the screen, and then in the dropdown press on 'Open SSH configuration file.
 4. Edit the configuration file to look like the following: